 Golden monkey trekking takes place in Volcanoes national park once a day in the early morning much like gorilla trekking.
 You are expected to arrive at the briefing place at the pack headquarters as early as 7 am for briefing about how to behave and relate with these creatures in the wild.
 You will then be divided into two groups if you are many and start your trek led by the experience and jolly ranger guides.
 Enjoy the traditional dances from a local troupe and a hot cup of coffee before your briefing.

 Volcanoes national park currently has two habituated troops that are open for visiting.
 The total number of individuals from both is 80 habituated for tourism.
-Golden monkeys live mostly in the bamboo vegetation because of their lover for bamboo shoots and unlike the mountain gorillas, they are active, which makes the trekking very engaging and interesting but can be difficult.
-You will be following after them as they hope from one area to another looking for food and therefore you need to be fit.
+Golden monkeys live mostly in the bamboo vegetation because of their lover for bamboo shoots and unlike the mountain gorillas, they are active, which makes the trekking very engaging and interesting.
+You will be following after them as they hope from one area to another looking for food.

 Mountain hiking in Volcanoes national park